XiaomiWiki/XiaomiWiki.github.io/docs/flashofficial.md

     `clean all` to perform a clean install without locking the bootloader.

-    `save user data` to update.
-(No migration between China/Global or Stable/Developer!)
+    `save user data` to update your current ROM.
+(No migration between MIUI branches!)

     `clean all and lock` to perform a clean install and lock the bootloader.